opalmedapps/docs/docs/user/openemr/provider/add_provider.md

     ![Calendar view with new provider](images/new_provider.png)

-## Setting up the providers calendar in OpenEMR
+## Setting up the provider's calendar in OpenEMR

 1. In the **Calendar** section, click on the name of the provider you want to set up the profile for.
 A blank calendar will be displayed.